robertkuhar/kotlin-wingding/README.md

 * ~~2017-09-24:  Figure out how to build and run Kotlin through Gradle~~

-  2017-10-08:  The IntelliJ wizard seems to have done this.
-Its just `apply plugin: 'kotlin'` in build.gradle and from there it is straight-up `gradle build`
+  The IntelliJ wizard seems to have done this.
+Its just `apply plugin: 'kotlin'` in build.gradle and from there it is straight-up `gradle build`.
+Why are we in Gradle 3.5, though?
+Do I need to version up tcc-rkuhar.local?